How I Survived Being A $220k/year Intern

-- This new team was basically "staff augmentation."
-Staff Aug is where one company hires out a second company's employees for day-to-day tasks.
-It's basically extremely low value consulting where you'd place uneducated and unproductive nitwits for daily CRUD maintenance work or server babysitting.
+- This new team was basically “staff augmentation.”
+Staff Aug is where one company hires out a second company’s employees for day-to-day tasks.
+It’s basically extremely low value consulting where you’d resell unproductive employees for daily CRUD maintenance work or server babysitting.
 Oh, and this department was 80% travel too (Monday-Thursday out of state every week).
 Nope.
 Not part of my job description.

 - Manager 5: April 2016 to October 2016

 - Received another unexpected email saying I was moving back under my under original department where all this started in 2013.

 Process?
 More like Recess